-- - - - - - - - - - - - - - - - - - - - -
+- - - - - - - - - - - - - - - - - - - - - -

 Fluid Attacks, we work purely as a red team, which means we are

 continually testing or attacking infrastructures, applications, and

 source code to find vulnerabilities that can pose risks for both owners

 and users of those systems.
 On the other hand, a blue team is

 confidentiality, integrity, and availability of all assets are not

 affected," Marcus says.
 In other words, the red team, with its cannon,

 verifies how effective the blue team’s work has been in establishing the

 in some organizations, we talk about a purple team.

 - - - - - - - - - - - - - - - - - - - - - -

 Specifically, Marcus and Jennifer (his collaborator) asked the same 21 questions to 47 experts in red teaming to shape this book.
 Of course, the first to answer them is Marcus himself.
 We are going to focus on some of his opinions in this post; possibly the first one of a series focused on Tribe of Hackers Red Team.

-According to Marcus, "it is uncommon for people
+According to Marcus, "it is uncommon for people to start directly into

 red team jobs."
 (Well, it’s noteworthy that most hackers at

 began working as red teamers and never were part of blue teams,

 as I was informed.)
 He says that the best way to get a red team job is

 you can get more involved in cybersecurity

 events and networks, and also prepare and seek

-Besides, you can download virtual machines and web applications
+those related to red teaming.
+Besides, you can download virtual machines

 own or have explicit permission for this type of activity.